 More specifically, giving consumers the ability to order from their favourite brands and retailers and receive their order within an hour at any given time, at any location and any unwanted items can be collected by the touch of a button.
 This gives consumers their time back to indulge in the true experience and convenience that retailers are trying to offer.
 We've seen the speed of food and grocery deliveries increase (it should do, it's food after all!) but why not now for everything else?

 Until next time...
-(I'll flesh out some proper details in posts to come)
+(I'll flesh out details in posts to come)